5 Steps on How to Legally Adopt a Child in Pennsylvania

 There are four main types of adoptions:

 • Surrogacy: This occurs when a woman agrees to bear a baby for someone.
-Also known as a gestational adoption, it involves the birth mother giving the baby to the adoptive parents after the baby is born.
+Also known as gestational adoption, it involves the birth mother giving the baby to the adoptive parents after the baby is born.

-• Domestic: This is the process through which a child is adopted from a birth mother that lives in the same country in which you live.
+• Domestic: This is the process through which a child is adopted from a birth mother who lives in the same country in which you live.
 Commonly, people choose this type of adoption because it’s easier to maintain a relationship between the birth and adoptive parents.

 • Foster Care: Foster Care is intended to be temporary.
 It occurs when the state has taken over custody of a child.
 This typically happens after the child has been abused, neglected, or abandoned by the child’s parents.